-“I love the many temple masala blends from India, especially some of the durbars and champas.
-In fact my most favorite incense of all time is a champa incense that my sister bought for me at a small temple in India 12 years ago.
+“I love the many temple masala blends from India, especially some of the durbars and champas,” says Daniel on How to Manage Stress and Depression.
+“In fact my favorite type of incense is a champa incense that my sister bought for me at a small temple in India 12 years ago.
 I have been searching for it ever since, and it has inspired my quest to produce scents that move people.”

-Dan adds: “Frankincense is the original incense; in fact that’s where the word incense comes from.
+Frankincense is the original incense; in fact that’s where the word “incense” comes from.
 The effects of burning Frankincense are uplifting, centering and purifying with a warm sweet aroma.
-It’s one of the best scents for creating a meditative space.”
+It’s one of the best types of incense for creating a meditative space.

 Sandalwood for grounding and relaxing

-Patchouli for balancing emotions
+Cinnamon for balancing emotions